medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Modifier</span></td>
     <td class="tg-t3tv">An element which modifies or changes the understanding of the resource. '!?' indicates in the IG that the element is a modifier element, which is often defined in the generic resource or in developed extensions</td>
-    <td class="tg-t3tv">Patient.deceased is a modifier element, since is modifies the way the content of the profile should be understood, if the patient is deceased.</td>
+    <td class="tg-t3tv">Patient.deceased is a modifier element since it modifies the way the content of the profile should be understood, if the patient is deceased.</td>
   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Narrative</span></td>
     <td class="tg-t3tv"> A textual summary of the information   in a message which can be   used to display information if the structured data cannot be displayed.
-All   information in a message shall be included in the summary. <br>Description:    </td>
+All   information in a message shall be included in the summary. </td>
     <td class="tg-t3tv">All content from a message, including the patients name or CPR-number and the written correspondence in a CareCommunication message.</td>
   </tr>
 </tbody>